 Client computing still makes up Intel’s largest revenue source.
 However, data center revenue grew 21% in 2018, compared with only 9% for client computing.
 The company warned data center growth might slow.
 Still, its high growth places data center revenue on track to become Intel’s largest revenue source within a few years.

 Also, the company has paid dividends since 2000.
 It has increased them in most of the years since, and every year since 2014.
-Today, this 5G stock maintains a $1.26 per share annual dividend that yields around 2.3%.With a low valuation and a new company identity defined around 5G, I see Intel becoming a popular choice among the other 5G stocks to buy.
+Today, this 5G stock maintains a $1.26 per share annual dividend that yields around 2.5%.With a low valuation and a new company identity defined around 5G, I see Intel becoming a popular choice among 5G stocks to buy.

 5G Stocks to Buy: Nokia (NOK)

 Many remember Nokia (NYSE:NOK) as a one-time leader in cell phones before the smartphone pushed its phones aside.
 As a result, the company redefined itself over the last few years.
 Although it finally developed its own smartphone, NOK has taken its place among 5G stocks mostly as an equipment provider, furnishing wireless carriers with the hardware necessary to provide 5G services to their customers.

 In July, Nokia signed a $3.5 billion multi-year agreement with T-Mobile.
 Under the terms of this deal, Nokia will provide T-Mobile with end-to-end 5G technology, which includes software and services, along with Nokia’s hardware.
 So far, this stands as Nokia’s largest 5G deal.
 I think this will lead to more 5G deals in other countries, bolstering NOK stock.